harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-12-22 Mon: Team sync on our logging system, checked outputs from our hedge_log_manager and trade history exported from Hyperliquid, created comparison chart.
+Our hedge_position_change seems very off from actual hedge, looking into logs.

+---

 2025-12-21 Sun (1.0h): Continue testing with hyperliquid with real money.
 Some debugging with configuration.

 2025-12-20 Sat (1.0h): Testing of our bot live.
 Re-checking our new hedge-manager branch code.